Sjoerd Kuyper: First years of writing

-The nineties
+1990s

 In 1988, Kuyper, Burger, and their children moved to Bakkum.
 Kuyper shifted his focus towards writing books and giving lectures at schools, bookshops and local libraries.

 In 1990 he published Robins zomer (Robin's summer), the first part of a series of autobiographical books about his toddler years in Berkhout, in which he also incorporated adventures and statements from his own children.
 Eight more volumes were to follow, three of which were awarded a Zilveren Griffel and one a Gouden Griffel.
 In 1996, he also published the philosophical children's novel De rode zwaan (The Red Swan), inspired by the forests of Bakkum, which he looked out over from his writing house at the back of the garden.
 The book was later adapted into a film, for which Kuyper wrote the screenplay.
 In 1989, the fairy tale Josje (Josie) was published, followed by the sequel Josjes droom (Josie's dream) in 1992.

 In 1994, Kuyper was invited by the NANA Foundation to take part in the children's book weeks on Curaçao and Bonaire.
 Later trips to Aruba and the Windward Islands and Suriname followed.
 The experiences there have had a great influence on the life and work of Kuyper.
 "When I am there," he said in an interview, "I am a different person, a better person – my mother would not recognize me."
 It was not until later that Kuyper was able to write about the youth of the islands, but in 1998, together with Annemarie van Haeringen, he made the picture book Malmok, about a pelican, which was awarded a Gouden Penseel.
 The NANA Foundation published it in English, Papiamentu and Papiamento as the annual Children's Book Gift at the Antilles.

 In 1997, they bought a house in Bergen.
 Kuyper wrote letters about the move and everything that preceded it, which he collected in 2004 in the booklet De weg naar Bergen (The Road to Bergen), later included in Kwaaie verhalen van liefde (Angry stories of love) (2014).
 After a Vlag en Wimpel, two Zilveren Griffels and one Gouden Griffel, Kuyper was asked by the CPNB to write the 2000 Dutch children's book week gift: Eiber!, a prose adaptation of the puppet play De Eiber that he had written for Trudy's theatre.
 Three hundred thousand copies were printed and distributed.